Program Goals and Learning Outcomes

 - Explain how social structures are reproduced or changed as a consequence of social forces.

 - Transform a problem of interest into a researchable question.

-- Evaluate study designs and methodologies employed in the social sciences.
+- Evaluate methodologies employed in the social sciences.

 - Explain the ethical implications of social science research.

 III.
 To encourage the development of engaged, thoughtful individuals capable of applying a sociological lens to address social problems.